Jegge2003/Team-17-Azubi-Africa-Hackathon/README.md

 Team-17-Azubi-Africa-Hackathon
-# DOCUMENTATION
+# DOCUMENTATION ON DR CONGO FIRES
+Main aim of our predictive module is to find the percentage area that will get burnt in case of a fire outbreak.
 This project is solely about using some specific and environmental indicators to predict the percentage of an area that will get burnt in the case of a fire outbreak.
 The various steps we used are elaborated more in the Team-17-Report.docx which is the main report.
 The various processes used in the .ipynb file is commented to give an overview of all that was involved in the process.
 The main process used in the .ipynb file are:
 1. Understanding The Data
+2. Feature Engineering And Vizualizations
-2. Cleaning The Data
+3. Cleaning The Data
-3. Featurization
 4. Azure
 ## Understanding The Data
 The whole idea of this process is to get an overview of the data and all that it entails.
 This was done uses various python libraries such as Pandas, Numpy, MissingNo, and many others.
 The various methods used in this particular broad process includes the following: